 Nutrition & Food Security

-Against key nutrition indicators in emerging economies in recent years.
+Climate change, conflict, and health emergencies have had a significant negative impact on food availability and progress against key nutrition indicators in emerging economies in recent years.
 There is a need for a renewed focus on multi-sectoral approaches to nutrition, healthy diets, more effective information and data platforms, enhanced accountability, and improved reporting on the progress of nutrition pledges.
 Food security systems need continued on-farm and institutional support to enhance supply and value chains, effectively functioning markets, and the policy and business environment, as part of maintaining nutrient-rich available and affordable food.

 NIRAS is committed to tackling deepening food insecurity and prioritising healthy diets and nutrition.